maedbhk/cerebellum_connectivity/README.md

     $ from connectivity.models.run_connectivity import train_evaluate
     $ train_evaluate()

-> NOTE: this command does model training and evaluating with the parameters set in `model_config.json`
+> NOTE: this command does model training and evaluation with the default parameters set in `model_config.json`

-To provide different arguments to the training and/or evaluation routines, pass in parameters from `model_config.json` as Kwargs.
-Parameters for the training routine are prefixed with `train` and parameters for the evaluation routine are prefixed with `eval`.
-See below for an example.
+> NOTE: to provide different arguments to the training and/or evaluation routines, pass in parameters from `model_config. json` as key-word args.
+Parameters for the training routine are prefixed with `train` and parameters for the evaluation routine are prefixed with `eval`

     $ from connectivity.models.run_connectivity import train_evaluate
     $ train_evaluate(lambdas=[10, 100, 1000], train_subjects=[3, 4], eval_subjects=[3, 4])